Opening Ceremony, Saturday, August 3, 1:45–3:00 p.m.

 Humility, steadfastness, patient service: these run contrary to a season of brittleness and breaking, providing a spiritual discipline.
 The hour is far too late for anything but fearless forgiving, persevering tenderness.

 Friend Merrill contrasted loneliness against an ecology of faithfulness and a ministry of the whole: There is truly only one grief, and it is all grief.
 There is only one joy, and it is all joy.
 He testified to the great cloud of witnesses—who have sought, are yet seeking, will seek, to discern the patterns made visible by walking in the Light.
-Even as storms rage around us, confusion and madness hold sway—even as we find ourselves thrown into the utter blackness of the abyss, may we daily call each other back to the first Truth Friends called each other to: the possibility of a relationship
+Even as storms rage around us, confusion and madness hold sway—even as we find ourselves thrown into the utter blackness of the abyss, may we daily call each other back to the first Truth Friends called each other to: the possibility of a relationship.

 He concluded, saying, “Truth speaks us into being, calls us into covenant with God and one another, and walks beside us.
 This is a story about life, sustained by the ocean of God’s love.”